Karl Joseph: Professional career

+Pre-draft

 Coming out of West Virginia, Joseph was projected by the majority of NFL draft experts and scouts to be a second or third round pick.
-He received an invitation to the NFL combine, but was unable to perform any physical drills due to a knee injury he suffered in October.
+He received an invitation to the NFL Combine, but was unable to perform any physical drills due to a knee injury he suffered in October.
 On April 4, 2016, he was among 22 prospects who performed at West Virginia's pro day, that included Wendell Smallwood, K. J. Dillon, Nick Kwiatkoski, and Daryl Worley.
-He performed the bench press and met with coaches, team representatives, and scouts from all 32 NFL teams, that included Pittsburgh Steelers' head coach Mike Tomlin.
+He performed the bench press and met with coaches, team representatives, and scouts from all 32 NFL teams, that included Pittsburgh Steelers head coach Mike Tomlin.
 Joseph was ranked the second best strong safety prospect in the draft by DraftScout.com and was ranked the seventh best defensive back prospect by Sports Illustrated.

-The Oakland Raiders selected Joseph in the first round (14th overall) of the 2016 NFL Draft.
-Joseph was the first safety drafted in 2016.

 Oakland Raiders

 2016

-On May 10, 2016, the Oakland Raiders signed Joseph to a fully guaranteed four-year, $11.88 million contract with a signing bonus of $6.84 million.
+The Oakland Raiders selected Joseph in the first round (14th overall) of the 2016 NFL draft.
+He was the first safety drafted in 2016.
+On May 10, 2016, the Raiders signed Joseph to a fully guaranteed four-year, $11.88 million contract with a signing bonus of $6.84 million.